( excerpt)

 - You said earlier there’s something inside you that takes over.

 H M - Yes, of course.
 Listen.
 Who writes the great books?
 It isn’t wewho sign our names.
 What is an artist?
 He’s a man who has antennae, who knows how to hook up to the currents which are in the atmosphere, in the cosmos; he merely has the facility for hooking on, as it were.
 Who is original?
 Everything that we are doing, everything that we think, exists already, and we are only intermediaries, that’s all, who make use of what is in the air.
-Why do ideas, why do great scientic discoveries often occur in different parts of the world at the same time?
+Why do ideas, why do great scientific discoveries often occur in different parts of the world at the same time?
 The same is true of the elements that go to make up a poem or a great novel or any work of art.

 They are already in the air, they have not been given voice, that’s all.They need the man, the interpreter, to bring them forth.
 Well, and it’s true too, of course, that some men are ahead of their time.
 But today, I don’t think it’s the artist who is so much ahead of his time as the man of science.
 The artist is lagging behind, his imaginationis not keeping pace with the men of science.

 - How do you account for the fact that certain men are creative?
 Angus Wilson says that the artist writes because of a kind of trauma, that he uses his art as a kind of therapy to overcome his neurosis.
-Aldous Huxley, on the other hand, takes quite the opposite view,and says that the writer is preeminently sane, that if he has a
+Aldous Huxley, on the other hand, takes quite the opposite view,and says that the writer is preeminently sane, that if he has a neurosis this only adds to his handicap as a writer.
+Do you have any views on this subject?

 H M - I think this varies with the individual writer.
 I don’t think you can make such statements about writers as a whole.
 A writer after all is a man, a man like other men; he may be neurotic or he may not.
 I mean his neurosis, or whatever it is that they say makes his “embracing planetary conjunction; topographical map of region and monuments and streets and cemeteries; fatal, or otherwise, influence of fields—according to type; Major Events; Dominant Idea; Psychological Pattern.”personality, doesn’t account for his writing.
-I think it’s a much more mysterious thing than that and I wouldn’t even try to put my nger on it.
+I think it’s a much more mysterious thing than that and I wouldn’t even try to put my finger on it.
 I said that a writer was a man who had antennae; if he really knew what he was, he would be very humble.
 He would recognize himself as a man who was possessed of a certain faculty which he was destined to use for the service of others.
 He has nothing to be proud of, his name means nothing, his ego is nil, he’s only an instrument in a long procession.

-H M - I must have begun while I was working for the Western Union.That’s certainly when I wrote the rst book, at any rate.
+H M - I must have begun while I was working for the Western Union.That’s certainly when I wrote the first book, at any rate.
 I wrote other little things at that time too, but the real thing happened after I quit the Western Union—in 1924—when I decided I would be a writer and give myself to it completely.

 - So that means that you went on writing for a period of tenyears before Tropic of Cancer appeared in print.